jiyeow/jiyeow_web/README.md

 <details>
   <summary>Long story (click for more)</summary>

-In Iowa, the primary water quality issues (e.g., nutrients, sediment, bacteria impairements) were primarily contributed by the intensive agricultural activities.
-Besides the local water quality concerns, pollutant loading from Iowa also has impacted downstream communities economically (i.e., the Gulf of Mexico).
+In Iowa, the primary water quality issues (e.g., nutrients, sediment, bacteria impairements) were contributed by the intensive agricultural activities.
+Besides the local water quality concerns, pollutant loading from Iowa also has impacted downstream communities environmentally and economically (i.e., the Gulf of Mexico).
 As a environmental research engineer, as well as a community member who enjoys water recreational activities, I am passionate about improving water quality through best management practices. <br>

 I am interested in environmental monitoring, which studies the fate and transport of point source (e.g., urban) and nonpoint source (e.g., agriculture) pollutants in the environment.
 Besides identifying the pollutant sources, I also provide strategies to manage or remediate land and water resources using the most cost-effective approaches. <br>

 I enjoy a good mix of tasks in the lab, field, and office.
 In the lab, I design and conduct lab-scale studies that typically serve as a proof-of-concept.
 In the field, I helped nonprofit agencies (ocassionally private clients) to design and perform field monitoring.
-When needed, I also enjoy working with clients to identify the suitable best management practices from the perspectives of soil/water quality goal, landscape characteristics, treatment time, and cost.
+When needed, I also help clients to identify suitable best management practices that meet his/her/their soil and water quality goals, landscape characteristics, treatment time, and costs.
 Finally, in the office, I typically spend my time writing proposals, budgeting, prepare work plans/SOPs, data analysis (e.g., statistics), and writing technical reports and peer-reviewed articles. <br>

 In the near future, I wish to apply my water quality expertise in sustainable aquaculture.
-Specifically, I aim to work to maximize the production and cost efficiency of aquaculture through recirculating aquaculture system and/or aquaponics (aquaculture + hydroponics).
+Specifically, I aim to improve the production and cost efficiency of aquaculture using recirculating aquaculture system and/or aquaponics (aquaculture + hydroponics).

 </details>